 “We don’t know,” says Dr. Todd Minars.
 “Some people who are perfectly healthy and are in no way immunocompromised have immune systems that just aren’t very good at clearing HPV.
 It is like a small immunologic blind spot.”

 There is no elegant “magic bullet” (like a pill) to treat the HPV virus.
 The way to treat warts is to destroy and get rid of the infected wart tissue itself.
 When recurrent infection causes repeat cases of warts, our team will tackle them with one of the more aggressive, specialized methods at our disposal.
 “It can take time to get rid of these types of stubborn warts,” Dr. Todd explains.
 “What worked during a patient’s last outbreak might not work the next time.
-The best way to get rid of these warts in the fastest way possible is to have a number of expert and advanced options to choose from.”
+The best way to remove warts in the fastest way possible is to have a number of expert and advanced options to choose from.”

-Our practice treats many children with warts, and we have a painless technique that we use on all of them.
+Our practice treats many children with warts, and we have a painless technique that we use on many of them.
 Cantharidin is a liquid medication derived from a blister beetle.
-The Beetlejuice (as we like to call it) causes blistering, which kills of the wart.
+The Beetlejuice (as we like to call it) causes blistering, which kills off the wart.
 We apply it directly to the wart and leave it to dry.
 In 3 to 4 hours, parents can wash it off at home with soap and water.
 There may be some redness or tenderness in the first 2-3 days after treatment.
-The affected area will then heal entirely within 1 to 2 weeks.
+The affected area will then heal within 1 to 2 weeks.

 If you have a wart that you want removed, call us to book your consultation.
 Over-the-counter wart removal techniques won’t work on every wart – it’s always best to consult with a professional.